dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

-The native verifier rebuilds the BIP340 circuit with the same `Bip340Verify<Logic<CompilerBackend>>` construction used by zkcc, parses the compiled P-256 zkcc artifact, or rebuilds the RPBSch fixed two-slot selector circuit.
+The native verifier rebuilds the BIP340 circuit with the same `Bip340Verify<Logic<CompilerBackend>>` construction used by zkcc, parses the compiled P-256 zkcc artifact, or rebuilds the RPBSch fixed-shape private OR selector circuit.
 It then parses the serialized `ZkProof` and runs Longfellow `ZkVerifier` over the public field inputs.
 Mutating the `LZK0` body makes production verification fail.
 BIP340 and RPBSch use the audited secp256k1 CRT encoding profile; generic P-256 uses Longfellow's deterministic parameter